Exploits of a mom (from XKCD) https://xkcd.com/327/

 I do not plan to regularly use x-hours, but I may sometimes use them for missed classes, to catch up on material, or for optional, informal session to work through examples.
 Make sure to keep this time slot free in case we need to use it.

-We will frequently have in-class exercises to try out new concepts on a live database.
-Google and StackOverflow will be your friend, do not hestitate to use them (unless instructed otherwise)!
+We will frequently have in-class exercises to try out new concepts on a live network.
+Google and StackOverflow will be your friend, do not hesitate to use them (unless instructed otherwise)!

 Help: Slack